Two things came to mind when we pictured the Everglades: alligators and airboats. We hoped to experience both.

 At the entrance, we bought a National Park Service annual pass. $80.00 buys unlimited entrance fees to national parks, forests, monuments and other places for two people and a vehicle.
 We’re pretty stoked.

 But for no reason, Edd and I had our first argument in the parking lot.
 About if we were going to put the van on blocks to level it or not.
 We were tired.
-You don’t really get a sound sleep in a parking lot.
-Finally we packed lunches and started cycling.
+Guess you don’t really get a sound sleep in front of a casino, so maybe nerves were frayed.
+Finally we packed lunches and started cycling without speaking much.

 Immediately, the canal with flanks the path to one side exposed alligators every dozen meters or so.
 And also birds.